 Carpaccio is thin slices of raw beef and was first presented at the famous Harry’s Bar in Venice.
 Yes, the same place that also created the Bellini – how is that for a culinary legacy, having two legendary recipes on the same menu?

-The traditional recipe is made with the freshest beef sirloin and served with just a squeeze of lemon, some black pepper and shaved Parmesan as an appetizer course.
+The traditional dish is made with the freshest paper-thin beef sirloin or tenderloin and served with just a squeeze of lemon, some black pepper and shaved Parmesan as an appetizer course.
 I took this idea and made a recipe with an orange and lemon vinaigrette marinade, but wrapping orange segments with the meat, a play on the recipe of Prosciutto and melon.
-Since there is no cooking involved, this is the fastest started your can make… I like to call it “the Italian sushi”.
+Since there is no cooking involved, this is the fastest starter your can make… I like to call it “the Italian sushi”.